-Each mutational process is not equally likely to cause each KRAS allele.
-The probability that the allele for an individual tumor was caused by any detectable mutational process was calculated using the trinucleotide context of the KRAS mutation and the relative activity of the mutational signature in that tumor (Fig. 1d).
+Each mutational process has a different propensity to induce each KRAS allele.
+To discern if specific mutagenic processes were more likely to have caused particular KRAS alleles, the probability that the allele of an individual tumor was caused by any detectable mutational process was calculated using the trinucleotide context of the KRAS mutation and the relative activity of the mutational signature in that tumor (Fig. 1d).
 In general, such probabilities reflected the underlying distribution of signatures, as seen in the similarities between Figures 1c and 1d, suggesting that the specific set of mutational processes present in a tumor was highly influential in determining the eventual KRAS mutation.

 There were notable exceptions to this trend, however.
-For example, in COAD and PAAD, SBS18 (navy blue bars), likely caused by damage from reactive oxygen species 29,30, was strongly associated with G12C mutations (Fig. 1d).
+For example, in COAD and PAAD, SBS18 (navy blue bars), likely caused by damage from reactive oxygen species 29,30, was strongly associated with G12C mutations (Fig. 1d, Supplementary Fig. 3a, d).
 This corroborated the previous finding that KRAS G12C mutations were more frequent in patients with MUTYH-Associated Polyposis 29, an autosomal recessive disease form of COAD caused by biallelic loss-of-function mutations to the gene encoding the DNA glycosylase, MUTYH, responsible for clearing 8-oxoguanine:A mismatches that can cause the G12C mutation.
-In LUAD, the KRAS G12A/C/V mutations were primarily attributable to mutations caused by tobacco smoke, whereas KRAS G12D mutations were most likely attributable to clock-like mutations (Fig. 1d).
-In MM, SBS9, associated with mutations introduced by polymerase η repair of activation-induced deaminase (AID) activity 26,31,32, was strongly linked with Q61H (Fig. 1c, d), the most common KRAS mutation in that cancer.
-Finally, SBS8, of unknown etiology, had a substantial probability of causing some of the KRAS alleles, particularly G12V, across all four cancers.
-SBS17, also of uncertain etiology though linked to oxidative stress in other cancers 33, was the main cause for Q61H mutations in PAAD.
+In LUAD, the KRAS G12A/C/V mutations were primarily attributable to mutations caused by tobacco smoke, whereas KRAS G12D mutations were most likely attributable to clock-like mutations (Fig. 1d, Supplementary Fig. 3b).
+In MM, SBS9, associated with mutations introduced by polymerase η repair of activation-induced deaminase (AID) activity 26,31,32, was strongly linked with Q61H (Fig. 1c, d, Supplementary Fig. 2c, Supplementary Fig. 3c), the most common KRAS mutation in that cancer.
+SBS8, of unknown etiology, had a substantial probability of causing several of the KRAS alleles, particularly G12V, across all four cancers (Fig. 1d, Supplementary Fig. 2, Supplementary Fig. 3).
+SBS17, also of uncertain etiology though linked to oxidative stress in other cancers 33, was likely the primary cause for Q61H mutations in PAAD (Fig. 1d, Supplementary Fig. 3d).

 The frequency of most KRAS alleles cannot be solely attributed to the prevalence of detected mutagens.